armijnhemel/proximity_matcher_webservice/README.md

 # Caveats

-The VPT trees are not necessarily balanced.
-This is because the properties of the nodes and subtrees are not transitive.

-Because the VPT is a recursive data structure stored in a pickle it could mean that you get errors like this:
+Although the VPT trees try to be balanced they are not necessarily.
+Because the VPT is a recursive data structure stored in a pickle it could mean that you get errors like the following:

 ```
 Traceback (most recent call last):